The Downtown Wilkes-Barre

 Creating a Better Downtown Together

-On August 1, 2007, the Downtown Wilkes-Barre Business Improvement District (DWBBID) began providing supplementary place management, place marketing, and economic development services to the properties and businesses of Downtown Wilkes-Barre.
+On August 1, 2007, the Downtown Wilkes-Barre Business Improvement District (DWBBID) began providing supplementary place management, marketing, and economic development services to the properties and businesses of Downtown Wilkes-Barre.

-Following a year of discussion and planning, the DWBBID was created by City Council ordinance following the requirements of the Commonwealth of Pennsylvania’s Neighborhood Improvement District Act.
+Following a year of discussion and planning, the DWBBID was originally created by City Council ordinance following the requirements of the Commonwealth of Pennsylvania’s Neighborhood Improvement District Act.
 The DWBBID was renewed by its ratepayers in 2012, and again in 2018.
-The DWBBID’s current authorization extends through the end of 2028.
+The DWBBID’s current authorization extends until December 31, 2028.

 A Business Improvement District (BID) is a legal mechanism that allows property owners and businesses to pool resources to effectively address common concerns within a specific service area.
 Because a BID is based upon a multi-year commitment, it provides sustainable funding so development plans, budgets, and business strategies can be made on a multi-year basis.
 The cost per business is low because all benefiting properties pay their fair share.

 The Diamond City Partnership manages the DWBBID, which serves an area extending from Academy Street in the south to North Street in the north.
-Downtown Wilkes-Barre’s property and business owners are all partners in the DWBBID: their collective investment makes it possible for the DWBBID to provide these services, and to create a cleaner, safer, and more vibrant Downtown.
+Downtown Wilkes-Barre’s property and business owners are all partners in the DWBBID: their collective investment makes it possible for DCP to provide its shared services, resulting in a Downtown that is cleaner, safer, more attractive, and more economically vibrant.

 The results of this work have added significant value to Downtown Wilkes-Barre.
 Since the DWBBID started operations in 2007: